 You can optionally supply message types to use for the map.
-Any message type that has lattitude and longitude elements can be used.
+Any message type that has latitude and longitude elements can be used.
 For example, to show a map from both the GPS and POS messages in an ArduPilot log file you can do:

 map GPS POS

 The multiple tracks will be shown with sequentially darker colours.

 You will probably find it useful to add your own pre-defined graph definitions for commonly used graphs.
 These pre-defined graphs are created in XML files, and can be shared with other users of MAVExplorer.